Brazmann/SuperMachoBot/README.md

     A Discord bot I made for fun with DSharpPlus!
 Includes D&D stat rolling, an economy system, and other cool stuff!
   </p>
 </div>

-# Usage
-Specify your bot token and discord User ID in config.json and run!